 Over the 21st century, you lived through both deep recessions and economic booms, through wars and political upheavals.
-You experienced staggering technological breakthroughs, unprecedented droughts, sea-level rise that forced tens of millions from their homes, large-scale extinctions, and the outbreak of new diseases.
-Against this background, you and your classmates from around the world maintained a relentless focus: redesigning every city on earth, reengineering production processes, reimagining the global food system, reinventing transportation.
+You experienced staggering technological breakthroughs, unprecedented droughts, sea-level rise that forced millions from their homes, large-scale extinctions, and the outbreak of new diseases.
+Against this background, you and your classmates from around the world maintained a relentless focus: redesigning every city on the earth, reengineering production processes, reimagining the global food system, and reinventing transportation.

-World population grew from 6 to 8 to, eventually, 10 billion people, before it finally stabilized in 2063.
-And through a heroic effort, ramping up in the 2020s, your generation managed to completely phase out fossil fuels, rewiring the entire planet with a new generation of renewable energy technologies and stabilizing the global climate.
+World population increased from 8 to, eventually, 10 billion people.
+And through a heroic effort, ramping up in the 2020s, your generation managed to completely phaseout fossil fuels, rewiring the entire planet with a new generation of renewable energy technologies and stabilizing the global climate.

 At the end of the day, you shepherded both the human race and the remaining species on the planet through a critical bottleneck in human history, in which rising populations, aspiring to ever-higher levels of consumption, ran up against critical global resource shortages.
-Above all, you managed, by 2050, to roll back emissions of global warming pollution by 80% and stabilize the climate.
+Above all, you managed, by 2050, to roll back emissions of global warming pollutants by 80 percent and stabilize the climate.
 In doing all this, you created tens of millions of jobs, helped lift billions of people out of poverty, and built a global economy that is truly sustainable.